Jezzis/mysql-syncer/README.md

 - --drop: allow drop tables, columns, keys, views, functions, procedure

+## Troubleshooting
+  Grant select privilege on mysql.func and mysql.proc to make sure the tools can fetch the definition of functions & procedure.

 ## License

 mysql-syncer is free software distributed under the terms of the MIT license.